It’s A Charity Knockout from Walt Disney World 1988

 We Play Machines by Toyah

-Mr. Sandman by The Dapper Dans (barbershop quartet)
+Mr Sandman by barbershop quartet The Dapper Dans

 Dual Theme: Sponsored Games / American Life